Type of Degree

 Group 2: Foundational Courses

-Group 2 courses, including NSCI 2100-Exploring Neuroscience with lab, provide an introduction to the field of neuroscience and important background knowledge that is prerequisite to more advanced courses.
-NSCI 2100 provides an in-depth survey of neuroscience topics, including an overview of cellular and molecular functioning of neurons, a survey of the anatomical and functional organization of the central and peripheral nervous systems, and an exposure to diseases of the nervous system.
+Group 2 courses, including NSCI 2100-Exploring Neuroscience with lab, provide an introduction to the field of neuroscience and important background knowledge that is a prerequisite to more advanced courses.
+NSCI 2100 provides an in-depth survey of neuroscience topics, including an overview of the cellular and molecular functioning of neurons, a survey of the anatomical and functional organization of the central and peripheral nervous systems, and an exposure to diseases of the nervous system.
 The lab is planned as four sets of experiments.
-Each set is organized as interlinked, problem solving exercises or experiments which introduce the student to a range of neuroscience topics and methods.
+Each set is organized as interlinked, problem-solving exercises or experiments which introduce the student to a range of neuroscience topics and methods.

 Group 3: Experimental Design Courses